August in world missions history: It happened today!

-- August 24, 1924 -- A week of self-denial for U.S. members of the Church of the Nazarene begins with participants being urged to give
+- August 24, 1924 -- A week of self-denial for U.S. members of the Church of the Nazarene began with participants being urged to give

 sacrificially for the building of Bresee Memorial Hospital in China.
-Because needed funds do
+Because needed funds did

-come in the dispensary/clinic of hospital will begin operation on October 17, 1925.
+come in, the dispensary/clinic of the hospital began operation on October 17, 1925.
 By January

-1, 1926, both men's and women's wards will have been occupied and a training school for nurses
+1, 1926, both men's and women's wards were occupied and a training school for nurses

-- August 25, 1792 - John Thomas writes a letter to Rev. John Rippon in which he raises the
+- August 25, 1792 - John Thomas wrote a letter to Rev. John Rippon in which he raised the

-possibility of English Baptists missionizing the Indian people.
-This letter originated upon
+possibility of English Baptists missionizing in India.
+Thomas wrote the letter when he returned to

 "Particular Baptist Society for the Propagation of the Gospel Amongst the Heathen" (i.e. Baptist

-- August 26, 350 -- Nynia or Ninian is born.
+- August 26, 350 -- Nynia or Ninian was born.
 The first known Christian missionary in

 Scotland, Ninian was probably the son of a Roman soldier stationed at Hadrian's Wall.
 After

-studying in Rome and Gaul, wound up establishing the first Christian church north of Hadrian's
+studying in Rome and Gaul, he wound up establishing the first Christian church north of

-wall.
-He is reputed to have been friends with St Martin of Tours.
+Hadrian's wall.
+He is reputed to have been friends with Martin of Tours.

-- August 27, 1727 - A band of 600 Moravians at Herrnhut launch what became known as the
+- August 27, 1727 - A band of 600 Moravians in Herrnhut launched what became known as

-hundred year prayer meeting.
-It was simply a round-the-clock prayer meeting that lasted for one
+the hundred-year prayer meeting.
+It was simply a round-the-clock prayer meeting that lasted for

-hundred years.
-Sixty-five years after that prayer chain had begun that small movement had
+one hundred years.
+Within 65 years after beginning that prayer chain, that small movement had

 already sent out 300 foreign missionaries!